josevitoor/desafio-react-node/README.md

 - bringing the amount: Bringing the total value of all transactions made and adjusting some architectural points for better development.

 - feedback messages: Bringing some user feedback messages and reorganizing some folders.

+- implementing docker: Using Docker to quickly set up the API and frontend.